thegeek-sys/Vault/Class/Cybersecurity/Cryptographic concepts.md

 >[!error]
 >Some people think that was chosen $56$ bit secret key because at that time just the NSA had enough powerful computers able to decrypt that kind of chipertext

-Due to its lack of safeness nowadays, it was introduced **3DES** which consists of cascading encrypting the same plaintext three times with three different keys
+Due to its lack of safeness nowadays, it was introduced **3DES** which consists of cascading encrypting the same plaintext three times with three different keys.
+It was first standardized by ANSI in 1985 as it solves the security problem that the original DES had but it is sluggish in software and uses a 64 bit block size

 ### RC4
 The **RC4**, also known as *ARC4* or *ARCFOUR*, is now considered insecure